sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 Consecutive IOs are chosen to be positive/negative FPGA pins of a differential I/O pair of the FPGA.

 **TO BE DECIDED: will we give the PMOD connectors a standard 200 Ohm series resistor?
-I think yes.**
+This is safer, and we already have BNCs for high-quality signals.
+So probably yes.**

 function          | remarks | proposed pin
 ----------------- | ------- | ------------------------------